|Table of Contents|

 - Janice Darlene Henry ("Jan") was born in 1942 and married Patrick Sheppard, a Navy Captain.
 Jan and Patrick had at least one child and lived in Virginia Beach, Virginia.

-Charles married Genevieve Martin (5 June 1924 - Feb.
-1992), daughter of F. Kendrick Martin of Philadelphia.
-After the war Charles and Genevieve settled in Kingsport, Tennessee.
+Charles married Genevieve Isabelle Martin on 22 September 1945 in Philadelphia.
+She served as a Storekeeper Second Class in the U.S. Navy from September 1944 to February 1946.
+After World War II Charles and Genevieve settled in Kingsport, Tennessee, and had the five children listed below.
 Charles was a sales manager of a factory which manufactured one-way opaque glass.
-Genevieve was a Storekeeper in the WAVES.
 Charles died 15 November 1986, and Genevieve passed away on 13 February 1992.
 Both are buried at Beaufort National Cemetery in South Carolina.
-Together they had at least five children:

 "So they bought the hotel, and the party lasted for three nights and two days.
 On the morning of the third day, the boys emerged, tired and triumphant, but a little puzzled as to what to do with their hotel now.